akhayam/conmon/README.md

 * [Usage](#usage)

 ## Introduction
-Conmon is a container monitoring tool that uses IO Visor BCC's tracing capabilities to provide in-kernel hooks for monitoring network traffic and disk activities.
+Conmon is a container monitoring tool that uses ebpf's tracing capabilities to provide in-kernel hooks for monitoring network traffic and disk activities.
 A userspace utility loads the kernel-space program using IO Visor BCC tools,